The Star Named EOS Review

 You can take pictures of anything with your instant camera, and this is encouraged to eventually look at and admire your eye's work with the photo album to reminisce where you have been with the photo gallery in the main menu.

-Although there are no hints for the riddles presented, each of the solutions can be easily found if you look closely at your surroundings.
-As happens with any great puzzle adventure, The Star Named EOS’ mysteries have just the right amount of difficulty to not become impossible and to feel rewarding when you can connect the dots and solve each of them.
+Although there are no hints for the riddles presented, each of the solutions can be easily found if you look closely at your surroundings; as happens with any great puzzle adventure, The Star Named EOS' mysteries have just the right amount of difficulty to not become impossible and to feel rewarding when you can connect the dots and solve each of them.
 Some are logical, others make you think outside of the box, and the tools the game gives you as you move on to the next story beat never feel overwhelming.

 The Star Named EOS, Review, PS5, Gameplay, Screenshots, Female Protagonist, Puzzle